open-ephys/acq-board-docs/source/User-Manual/Gateware-Update.rst

 indicating that ``libftd3xx.dylib`` is not signed might appear.
 The steps to solve this are:

 #.
-Go to system settings
+Go to system settings.
 #.
-Go to the Security and Privacy section
+Go to the Security and Privacy section.
 #.
 Unlock the page by clicking on the lower-left padlock icon.
-It will ask for your password
+It will ask for your password.
 #.
-Near the bottom of the page, the library error will appear, click on allow
+Near the bottom of the page, the library error will appear, click on allow.
 #.
-Run the updater again, if a window appears, it will have an ``open`` option now
+Run the updater again, if a window appears, it will have an ``open`` option now.